-Use this table to determine possible causes of and interventions for common chest tube problem Problem Possible causes Intervention Water level in the water-seal chamber not rising and falling with breathing Clot in the chest tube or the child's chest If available, incorporate an active chest tube clearance device into the drainage system to help prevent clot formation.
-Avoid fluid-filled dependent loops in the drainage system tubing Stripping and milking the tubing aren't recommended because detrimental changes in intrathoracic pressure may result.
-Dependent loop or kink in the chest tube with fluid occlusion Straighten the catheter and tubing along its length to its connection with the collection device.
-Dislodgment of the chest tube from the child If the tube pulls out accidentally and the child has an air leak from the chest tube, cover the insertion site immediately with a sterile dressing and tape it on three sides, allowing air to escape on the fourth side to help reduce the risk of tension pneumothorax.
-Alternatively, cover the insertion site with a sterile occlusive dressing with a one-way valve if available.
-If your previous assessment revealed no air leak, place a sterile occlusive dressing over the insertion site and monitor the child closely for signs and symptoms of respiratory distress.
-Stay with the child and have a colleague call the practitioner immediately.
-Assess the child for signs and symptoms of tension pneumothorax (such as hypotension; distended jugular veins; absent or decreased breath sounds; tracheal shift; hypoxemia; weak, rapid pulse; dyspnea; tachypnea; diaphoresis; and chest pain).
-Then have your colleague gather the equipment needed to reinsert the chest tube.
+Ose this table to determine possible causes of and interventions for common chest tube proble Problem Possible causes Intervention Water level in the water-seal chamber not rising and falling with breathing Clot in the chest tube or the child's chest If available, incorporate an active chest tube clearance device into the drainage system to help prevent clot formation.
+Avoid fluid-filled dependent loops in the drainage system tubing Avoid routinely stripping and milking the tubing because doing so creates high negative pressure and can damage lung tissue Dependent loop or kink in the chest tube with fluid occlusion Straighten the catheter and tubing along its length to its connection with the collection device.
+If the chest tube dislodges accidentally and the child has an air leak from the chest tube, Immediately cover the site with a sterile dressing and tape it on three sides, allowing air to escape on the fourth side to help reduce the risk of tension pneumothorax.
+Alternatively, cover the site with a sterile occlusive dressing with a one-way valve (if available).
+If your previous assessment didn't detect an air leak, Place a sterile occlusive dressing over the site and closely monitor the child closely for signs of respiratory distress.
+Stay with the child and have a colleague immediately call the practitioner.
+Assess for signs and symptoms of tension pneumothorax (such as hypotension; distended jugular veins; absent or decreased breath sounds; tracheal shift; hypoxemia; weak, rapid pulse; dyspnea; tachypnea; diaphoresis; and chest pain).

-Doc ID: 2859 Version: 07 Issue Date: 4 MAY 2020 Review Date: 4 MAY 2023 Facilitator Title: ACNM Department: NICU IF THIS D OCUMEN IT IS PRIN ΓED, IT IS \ /ALID ONLY F OR THE DAY OF PRINTING Page 13 of 16
+Doc ID: 2859 Version: 08 Issue Date: 13 JUN 2024 Review Date: 13 JUN 2027 Document Owner: Registered Nurse Department: NICU IF THIS D IF THIS DOCUMENT IS PRINTED, IT IS VALID ONLY I PRINTING Page 13 of 16